-Veterinarians and current veterinary students, who have completed at least a minimum of 10 credit hours at a college of veterinary medicine, are eligible to apply to the MS-TCVM.
-Applicants to the MS-TCVM program must provide the following documents:
+Veterinarians and current veterinary students, who have completed at least a minimum of 10 credit hours at a college of veterinary medicine, are eligible to apply to Chi University.
+Applicants must provide the following documents:

-- 1. Official transcripts of your earned Doctor of Veterinary Medicine (DVM) or equivalent, or official transcripts of your earned bachelor's degree and a copy of your current veterinary school identification; Veterinary students must also submit their veterinary school official transcripts as proof of enrollment; - 2.
-One letter of recommendation from a former professor, peer, or employer; - 3.
+Official transcripts of your earned Doctor of Veterinary Medicine (DVM) or equivalent, or official transcripts of your earned bachelor's degree and a copy of your current veterinary school identification; Veterinary students must also submit their veterinary school official transcripts as proof of enrollment;

+- 2. One letter of recommendation from a former professor, peer, or employer; - 3.
 Copy of your driver's license (or passport). - 4.
 The completed application form; - 5. \$70 required application fee and \$50 program registration fee.

-Chi University reviews applicants' admissions documents to determine whether collectively, if enrolled, students are a good fit for the master's degree program and align with their academic goals.
+Chi University reviews applicants' admissions documents to determine whether collectively, if enrolled, students are a good fit for the degree program and align with their academic goals.
 Following a comprehensive review, applicants are notified whether they are accepted into the degree program.